sachindolase/EMITRR-Exploding-Kittens/README.md

 ## Live Link
-Visit the [live demo](https://exploding-kittens.netlify.app/) to experience the game
+[live demo](https://exploding-kittens.netlify.app/) to experience the game

 ## Instructions for Running the Game Locally